 We are keen to hear your views about the care you have received.
-If you are unhappy with any aspect of the service, you can speak to the manager or enquire about how to make a complaint.
-Each Trust has a Complaints Department through which you can pass on your concerns.
+If you are unhappy with any aspect of the service, each Trust has a Complaints Department through which you can pass on your concerns.
 They are also happy to receive comments about positive experiences or suggestions on how things could be improved.
 You can also contact the Patient Client Council by phone: 0800 917 0222, or email: info.pcc@hscni.net